Defaultplayer001/rosedit/readme.md

 This is the first release, I have attempted to be as thorough as possible, however it is quite possible, if not likely, there are undiscovered functions.

-Please report any strange behavior/discovered functions/editing methods on the /r/subrosanrc subreddit or by making an issue on github!
+Please report any strange behavior/discovered functions/editing methods on the to me, the /r/subrosanrc subreddit or by making an issue on github.

-Until a more permanent solution is found, you may use this Sub for loose,incoomplete, and rough modded file posts if you like.
+Until a more permanent solution is found, you may use this sub for loose, incomplete, and rough modded file posts if you like.

-**PLEASE contact me /u/Defaultplayer001 AKA Star-LoRed on Steam directly with any questions or to report any issues!
+**PLEASE contact me /u/Defaultplayer001 AKA Star-LoRed on Steam directly with any questions !
 I'm not only ecstatic to help, but your feedback can directly impact the quality of this patch and associated documentation!**

 #**rosedit**